Replication in Visual Diffusion Models: A Survey and Outlook: Unveiling

 \subsection{Membership Inference}

 Membership inference attacks (MIAs) aim to determine whether specific data samples are part of the model’s training set.
 These attacks exploit patterns in the model’s behavior, such as how it processes and reconstructs data, to infer the presence of training data.
 If visual diffusion models have not been trained on a data sample, they will never replicate it.
 Therefore, MIAs have a strong relationship with replication, and we review MIAs in the context of visual diffusion models in this section.
 Based on the level of access attackers have, MIAs can be categorized into \textit{white-box} and \textit{black-box} attacks, as shown in Fig. \ref{Fig: unveil} (b). \textbf{White-box.} White-box membership inference attacks diffusion models by leveraging their internal parameters and gradients.
-Key methods include loss-based attacks \cite{hu2023membership,matsumoto2023membership}, likelihood-based attacks \cite{hu2023membership,matsumoto2023membership}, gradient-based attacks \cite{pang2023white}, quantile regression \cite{tang2023membership}, proximal initialization \cite{kong2023efficient}.
+Key methods include loss-based attacks \cite{hu2023membership,matsumoto2023membership}, likelihood-based attacks \cite{hu2023membership,matsumoto2023membership}, gradient-based attacks \cite{pang2023white},\cite{pang2025whitebox}, quantile regression \cite{duan2024membership}, proximal initialization \cite{kong2023efficient}.
 These methods highlight significant privacy risks for diffusion models when accessing their internal weights, especially handling sensitive data.

 \textbf{Black-box.} Black-box MIAs focus on exploiting the generated images rather than visual diffusion models' internal parameters.
 Key studies have shown that these attacks can effectively differentiate members based on image quality and semantic fidelity \cite{wu2022membership,matsumoto2023membership}.
 Existing techniques include leveraging probabilistic fluctuation \cite{fu2024probabilistic}, using data watermarking \cite{laszkiewicz2023set}, and analyzing statistical properties of generated distributions \cite{zhang2024generated}.
-Some methods also highlight significant privacy risks in fine-tuned \cite{pang2023black} and large-scale \cite{dubinski2024towards} diffusion models.
+Some methods also highlight significant privacy risks in fine-tuned \cite{pang2023black},\cite{li2025blackboxndss} and large-scale \cite{dubinski2024towards} diffusion models.
+Novel techniques such as leveraging initial noise residuals \cite{choi2025noiseasprobe}, and frequency-calibrated attacks on medical images \cite{freqmed_mia2025} further expand the attack surface.
+Dual-model defenses \cite{dualmd2025} have also been proposed to safeguard diffusion models against MIAs while maintaining utility.
+Some work \cite{duan2024membership,dubinski2024towards} extends MIA evaluation to realistic open-world settings, demonstrating that reported near-100\% AUC values are significantly attenuated when membership labels are noisy or the member/non-member distributions overlap.